sergiocollado/potpourri/Notes_on_Linux/Notes_on_Linux_kernel_synchronization.md

 ```

 - down() places the calling process in the `TASK_UNINTERRUMPIBLE` state when it sleeps.
-- down_interrumptible() places the calling process to sleep in the `TASK_INTERRUMPTIBLE` state
+- down_interrumptible() places the calling process to sleep in the `TASK_INTERRUMPTIBLE` state.
 If the task receives a signal while waiting for the semaphore, it is awakaned and down interruptible() returns `-EINTR`.